decentralized-identity/sidetree/docs/Q-and-A.md

 (_@csuwildcat_)

 ## **Q: what's the "tree" in Sidetree if it is not a Merkle tree system?
-The tree in _Merkle tree_ stems from the fact that the leaves are all content hashes and the branches 2 hashes combined to a single higher level hash.\
-That makes a _Merkle tree_ traversable in logN complexity (telephone book like search) to detect why a root hash fails.
+The Merkle tree concept* has been the inspiration for Daniel Buchner, but he soon abandonned the idea of using Merkletree in the Sidetree architecture.
+Nowadays the 'tree' in Sidetree refers too:
+1. Sidetree Implementations like Orb might have a tree structure in their `CAS`
+2. If you put any anchoring system upright and imagine the hash chained Linked lists that Sidetree anchors to the trunk of these anchoring systems... ok, maybe a bit far fetched, but you could imagine a tree growing?!

 Sidetree uses IPFS which in turn uses [Merkle DAGs](https://docs.ipfs.io/concepts/merkle-dag/#merkle-distributed-acyclic-graphs-dags)

+\* The tree in _Merkle tree_ stems from the fact that the leaves are all content hashes and the branches 2 hashes combined to a single higher level hash, finally ending in a Merkle root the highest level hash.

 **Merkle DAGs are similar to Merkle trees**, but there are no balance requirements, and every node can carry a payload.
 In DAGs, several branches can re-converge or, in other words, a node can have several parents.

  However, the structure of those files happening to be broken down into any subsequent tree structure isn't relied upon by the protocol.
 Meaning that non-DAG alternatives to IPFS could work and it would still be `Sidetree` conformant.
  You could use a `CAS` that just compressed and cached the source data in place, hashed it, and request by that hash.
 The reason it's called the `Content-Addressable Storage (CAS)` component in Sidetree is because all it needs is content addressablility. \
  (_@csuwildcat_) and (_@bumblefudge_)

-The tree like structure of Side tree resembles the Merkle tree in which blockchain tend to store proofs of transaction hashes, and Side tree in turn stores identifier events (hashes).\
-{TBW prio 2}\
-_(@henkvancann)_

 ## *Q: Why does Sidetree need a blockchain?
 _...when it has nodes in a network that could federatively establish consensus?_